Iceman8911/sugarbox/README.md

 # Sugarbox

-Loosely based off *Twine Sugarcube*, **Sugarbox** is a lightweight (~4.5KB), headless, unopionionated, and framework-agnostic library to help with developing web-based interactive fiction.
+Loosely based off *Twine SugarCube*, **Sugarbox** is a lightweight (~4.5KB), headless, unopinionated, and framework-agnostic library to help with developing web-based interactive fiction.

 ## Features
-- Easy handling for passage and game state (e.g. Variables).
+- Easy handling for passages and game state (variables, history, navigation)
-- Exposes adapters for saving (both saving and compressing / decompressing save data).
+- Comprehensive save/load system with compression and migration support
+- Deterministic pseudorandom number generation (PRNG) for reproducible gameplay
+- Custom class serialization support for complex game objects
+- Achievements and settings persistence separate from save data
+- State history with undo/redo functionality
-- Headless and so comes with no restrictions on what the UI can be.
+- Headless design with no UI restrictions
-- Adapter support for url routing.
-- Uses native events for notifying userland on ml when the passage or state changes.
+- Event-driven architecture for state and passage changes
+- TypeScript-first with full type safety
+- Framework-agnostic (works with React, Vue, vanilla JS, etc.)

 ## Installation